U.S. Route 66 in Arizona: Camps, motor courts, and motels

 The Oatman Hotel, a historic two-story adobe building which opened in 1902 as the Durlin Hotel and was rebuilt in 1924 during a local gold rush now houses a bar, restaurant and museum.

 The Wigwam Village Motel in Holbrook is distinctive for patented novelty architecture in which every room of the motel is a free-standing concrete wigwam.
-In Pixar's 2006 animated film Cars, these are depicted as the traffic cones of the Cozy Cone Motel.
+In Disney/Pixar's animated film franchise Cars, these are depicted as the traffic cones of the Cozy Cone Motel.

 The Pueblo Revival style Painted Desert Inn in Navajo, constructed circa-1920 of wood and native stone, and purchased by the US National Park Service in 1935, is situated on a mesa overlooking the vast Painted Desert.

 About 20 mi from Kingman in Antares, Arizona is the Kozy Corner RV park, which features the 'Giganticus Headicus' attraction, a 14-foot tall homemade monument resembling the Easter Island heads.
 The park is on Antares Point, the longest continuous curve (c.
 2 miles) of any United States highway.
 The RV park is isolated, bracketed between the Peacock Mountains and Route 66 and the Burlington Northern & Santa Fe Railway, which run parallel; it began as a camp for railroad workers in the early 1900s.
 A local legend claims that Gene Roddenberry stayed at the motel and named the Antares ship in Star Trek after its location.